willp240/rat-container/README.md

 **I'm seeing errors when running scons to rebuild RAT after updating to a new RAT release**
 - This happens when you use the GUI-enabled docker command (not the standard command) when launching the container to rebuild RAT.
 Please review the instructions for how to update RAT above for the correct way to update.
+- This can also happen if you don't run scons within the /rat directory as it won't be able to find the correct files

 **When I try to open the TBrowser/another GUI app, it doesn't show**
 - This is a known issue, and happens for two reasons.
 If you are trying to use the Docker version on your own machine, Docker